capy-language/capy/README.md

 Big shout out to [Luna Razzaghipour](https://github.com/lunacookies), the structure of this entire codebase is largely based on [gingerbread](https://github.com/gingerbread-lang/gingerbread) and [eldiro](https://github.com/lunacookies/eldiro).
 Her help in teaching how programming languages really work is immeasurable and I'm very thankful.

 Big shout out to [lenawanel](https://github.com/lenawanel), she's been an enormous help in testing the limits of the language and improving the compiler in so many ways.
-Due to her help the language has really expanded to new heights.
+Due to her help the language has gotten much more complete than I would've been able to accomplish myself.

 Big shout out to [cranelift](https://cranelift.dev/).
 Trying to get LLVM on windows was just way too much effort for me and cranelift made all my dreams come true.